open-ephys/gui-docs/source/User-Manual/Plugins/Audio-Monitor.rst

 Working with multiple data streams
 ===================================

 Each Audio Monitor can only be used to listen to channels from one data stream at a time.
-The active stream corresponds to whichever stream is currently visible in the stream selector interface (accessed by clicking the vertical bars on the right-hand side of the editor).
+The active stream corresponds to whichever stream is currently selected in the stream selector interface (accessed by clicking the vertical bars on the right-hand side of the editor).
 To listen to data from multiple streams simultaneously, you can place several Audio Monitors in succession.

 |